 What should you expect when it comes to VA loan rates?
 Here is how a VA loan stacks up against other types of mortgages:

 To find the best rates, you should contact multiple lenders.
 Here are our 5 best mortgages companies picks for VA loans:

 Veterans United earned our top spot because of its excellent reviews from customers.
 It works closely with leaders from all branches of the military to ensure its borrowers are educated about home ownership and VA loans.

 Veterans United has an easy-to-navigate website.
 Although you can’t complete an application online, you can get an initial quote.
 You can also view its rates for easy comparison shopping.

-If you’re a first-time home buyer, it’s best to work with a lender with a variety of mortgage options.
-USAA is one of the best companies for first-time buyers because it offers several mortgages.
-It has several VA mortgages, conventional mortgages and a special loan it has designed for first-time home buyers.
+If you’re a first time home buyer, it’s best to work with a lender with a variety of mortgage options.
+USAA is one of the best companies for first time buyers because it offers several mortgages.
+It has several VA mortgages, conventional mortgages and a special loan option it has designed for first time home buyers.